bsouhaib/bdml/README.md

 	- December 8, 2021

 ## Notes
-- Working hours start at the latest at 9:30 AM.
+- Working hours start at 9:30 AM (at the latest).